aosabook/500lines/sampler/README.md

 function $p(x)$ such that $\int_{-\infty}^\infty p(x)\ \mathrm{d}x=1$,
 whereas a PMF is a *discrete* function $p(x)$ such that $\sum_{x\in
 \mathbb{Z}} p(x)=1$, where $\mathbb{Z}$ is the set of all integers.

-For example, the probability distribution in the case of the dart board would be a continuous PDF, while the probability distribution in the case of a die would be a discrete PMF.
+The probability distribution in the case of the dart board would be a continuous PDF, while the probability distribution in the case of a die would be a discrete PMF.
 In both cases, $p(x) \geq 0$ for all $x$ (i.e., the probabilities have to be non-negative).